PICTURES OF RYDAL

 Daffodils, planted in 1847 by William Wordsworth in memory of his beloved daughter Dorothy who died aged forty three.

-St. Mary's Church at Rydal was built in 1824 when William Wordsworth lived at Rydal Mount.
-He was a church warden here.
+St. Mary's Church at Rydal was built in 1824 when William William Wordsworth lived at Rydal Mount in 1824 when the church was being built and took much interest and voiced a great deal of criticism during the building work.
+He went on to become a church warden.

 Prior to the building of St Mary's Church at Rydal, the dead had to be carried along this track for burial at Grasmere.